graphql-java/graphql-java/docs/sdldirectives.rst

     }

-It publishing the ``salary`` to every one who can see this employee's name might not be want you want.
+Publishing ``salary`` information to every one who can see this employee's ``name`` might not be want you want.
 Rather you want some sort of access control to be in place such that if your role is that of a manager, you can see salaries, otherwise you get no data back.

 Directives can help you declare this more easily.
 Our declaration above would become something like the following: